What You Need to Know About COVID-19

 - Maternity patients and NICU parents will be permitted to bring a small bag to the hospital with their personal clothing and their baby’s car seat.
 Personal items such as birthing balls and pillows will not be allowed.

-Which locations and services have been suspended for now?
+Which locations and services have been suspended?

 What can I do to help?